Wildernessdick/Portfolio-website/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
 Feel free to use and modify the website for your own personal use.
 If you have any questions or feedback, please contact me through the contact me on LinkedIn.